lucaspdroz/lucaspdroz/README.md

 🤖 Maker!

-🧉 Based in Porto Alegre, Rio Grande do Sul.
+🧉 Based in Rio Grande do Sul.

 ### Languages and Tools: